LaunchCodeEducation/java-web-development/src/chapters/spring-model-classes/update-work.rst

 Updating Past Work
 ===================

-As you complete more and more projects, at some point you will look back at your early work and think, *Whoa!
+As you write more coding projects, at some point you will look back at your early work and think, *Whoa!
 There is SUCH a better way to do that!* You will spot places where your old code is inefficient, fragile, or contains a bug.

-No worries!
 This happens to all developers as our skills advance.
-We spot places where our old code could be streamlined or strengthened.
+We spot places where our old code could be streamlined and strengthened.

 .. admonition:: Examples